-10. Council Tax Support Scheme - Additional discretionary discounts (Pages 81 - 86)
+10. Council Tax Support Scheme - Additional discretionary discounts (Pages 87 - 92)

-To consider a report by the Director for Digital, Sustainability and Resources, copy attached as item 10.
+To consider a report by the Director for Digital and Resources, copy attached as item 10

-11. Report of the Leader on Decisions taken by the Executive (Pages 87 - 98)
+11. Report of the Leader on decisions taken by the Executive (Pages 93 - 104)

-To receive a report from the Leader as item 11.
-The report contains decisions taken by the Executive, Executive Members and the Joint Strategic Committee since the last Council meeting.
+To receive a report from the Leader.
+The report contains executive decisions since the last Council meeting.

-There will be up to 15 minutes for Executive Members to make any statements on the report.
-There will also be up to 15 minutes for Executive Members to respond to questions on the report.
-These questions will not be the same as any to be asked under Item 15.
+There is up to 15 minutes for Executive Members to make any statements on the report.

+There is up to 15 minutes for Executive Members to respond to questions on the report; these questions will not be the same as any asked under 'Members Questions under Council Procedure Rule 12'